 Sports can teach your children a great number of skills and values which will help them throughout their lives.
 Whilst the physical benefits can be widely appreciated, the personal and social skills that sports can teach kids are just as valuable in those early stages of their development.

-Combining exercise, fun and learning all in one; here are 5 skills that sports can teach your children:
+Combining exercise, fun and learning all in one; here are 5 skills that sports can teach your children this year:

 Your child will never forget the first time they completed a lap in a new swimming style or scored the winning touchdown in their school’s rugby game.
 Sports activities are all about pushing yourself to perform better and achieving a particular performance goal.
 What’s more, they don’t have to be professional athletes to enjoy the thrill of success from progressing in a sport and mastering new skills.
 This is a great way to encourage kids to be more ambitions and instil confidence in their abilities, values which they can transfer into other areas of their academic and social life.